DepoXy/tig-newtons/README.md

 ## Features

+'Generic' view bindings (that work from any view):

 | Binding  | Description |
 | -------: | :---------- |
 | `<C-r>`  | Run [interactive-rebase-tool](https://github.com/MitMaro/git-interactive-rebase-tool) from revision under cursor (and quit tig if conflicts or rebase doesn't complete) |